go-gorm/gorm.io/pages/cli/index.md

 # GORM CLI Overview

 GORM CLI reads the interfaces and structs in your project, turns raw SQL comments into typed query methods, and generates helpers for common model operations.
-Everything compiles to plain Go that works with `gorm.io/gorm`.
+Everything compiles to plain Go that works with `gorm.io/gorm`, with a focus on type safety—if it compiles, it works—making the generated APIs more predictable and developer-friendly for the AI coding era.

 ## What you get